From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 Moreover, the mapping that takes the index $k \in [t]$ and a state $\ket{\psi}$ as inputs and outputs the state $U_k \ket{\psi}$ can be performed by a classical computation with polynomial runtime and a quantum circuit that consists of single-qubit Hadamard gates on a subset of the qubits followed by a permutation in the computational basis.
-This permutation can be computed by (classical or quantum) circuits of size $O(n \polylog(n/\e))$. \end{theorem} \begin{remark} Observe that in terms of the dimension $d$ of the Hilbert space, the number of unitaries $t$ is polylogarithmic. \end{remark} \begin{proof} Let $\e' = \e/6$.
-Lemma \ref{lem:explicitmub} gives $r = \ceil{2/\e'^2} \leq 2^{n}$ unitary transformations $V_0, \dots, V_{r-1}$ that define mutually unbiased bases.
-Moreover, all theses unitaries can be computed by circuits of size $O(n \polylog n)$.
-Theorem \ref{thm:perm-extractor} with $\ell = n/2 - \log(8/\e'^2)$ and error $\e'$ gives $|S| \leq 2^{c\log(n/\e')}$ permutations $\{P_y\}_{y \in S}$ of $\{0,1\}^n$ that are computable by classical circuits of size $O(n \polylog(n/\e))$.
+This permutation can be computed by (classical or quantum) circuits of size $O(n \polylog(n/\e))$. \end{theorem} \begin{myremark}[] Observe that in terms of the dimension $d$ of the Hilbert space, the number of unitaries $t$ is polylogarithmic. \end{myremark} \begin{proof} Let $\e' = \e/6$.
+Lemma \ref{lem:approx-mub} gives $r = \ceil{2/\e'^2}$ unitary transformations $V_0, \dots, V_{r-1}$ that define $\gamma$-mutually unbiased bases with $\gamma = 1/2 - \delta/4$.
+Moreover, all theses unitaries can be performed by a quantum circuit that consists of single-qubit Hadamard gates on a subset of the qubits.
+Theorem \ref{thm:perm-extractor} with $\ell = (1-\delta/2)n/4 - 2$ and error $\e'$ gives $|S| \leq 2^{c\log(n/\e')}$ permutations $\{P_y\}_{y \in S}$ of $\{0,1\}^n$ that define an $(n, \ell) \mapsto_{\e'} (1-\delta/2)\ell$ extractor and are computable by classical circuits of size $O(n \polylog(n/\e))$.
 We now argue that this classical circuit can be used to build a quantum circuit of size $O(n \polylog n)$ that computes the unitaries $P_y$.

 Given classical circuits that compute $P$ and $P^{-1}$, we can construct reversible circuits $C_P$ and $C_{P^{-1}}$ for $P$ and $P^{-1}$.
-The circuit $C_P$ when given input $(x,0)$ outputs the state $(x, P(x))$, so that it keeps the input $x$.
+The circuit $C_P$ when given input $(x,0)$ outputs the binary string $(x, P(x))$, so that it keeps the input $x$.
 Such a circuit can readily be transformed into a quantum circuit that acts on the computational basis states as the classical circuit.
 We also call these circuits $C_P$ and $C_{P^{-1}}$.
 Observe that we want to compute the unitary $P$, so we have to erase the input $x$.
-For this, we can then combine the circuits $C_P$ and $C_{P^{-1}}$ as described in Figure \ref{fig:qcircuit}.
+For this, we combine the circuits $C_P$ and $C_{P^{-1}}$ as described in Figure \ref{fig:qcircuit}.
 Note that the size of this quantum circuit is the same as the size of the original classical circuit up to some multiplicative constant.
-Thus, this quantum circuit has size $O(n \polylog n)$.
+Thus, this quantum circuit has size $O(n \polylog (n/\e))$.